natashaclerkin/singularartistsMS1/README.md

 ### In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.
+I wanted to include the following features in this production release:
+- **Header** containing company logo and navigation bar
+- **Carousel** - Using emotive imagery of current artists live gigs to signify popularity and successful events.
+The larger the crowd displayed in the imagery, the greater the indication of high revenue/success for potential clients.
+- **Company image and info** detailing experience in the industry
+- **Clientlist** with artist bio and links to social media
+- **List of upcoming events** linking to ticketing provider
+- Simple **Contact Form**
+- **Footer** containing links to social media
+- Fixed navigation bar and footer.
+Nav bar contains links pointing to each individual section and the footer contains contact, copyright info and Social Media icons.
+I also wanted to add a link to allow the user to jump back to the top instead of scrolling to help with UX.

 ### Existing Features
 - Home - allows users X to achieve Y, by having them fill out Z
 - About - allows users X to achieve Y, by having them fill out Z